 Answer: The categories are established by the Federal government.
-Tech is rolled in with other services including restaurants and hotels and is not available at a finer grained level.
-We have no ability to separate that out.
+Information Technology is rolled in with other services including restaurants and hotels and is not available at a finer grained level in the industry type figures.
+However, the city can keep track of prevalent industry types and tailor its TDM program accordingly.
 See #6 answer below.

-- 6. What is WTU and what is FIRE?
-Answer: - These are National American Industry Classification System (NAICS) business sector codes defined by the Federal government and provided to us by Puget Sound Regional Council (PSRC). - WTU is defined as: Wholesale Trade, Transportation, & Utilities by NAICS codes.
+- 6. What is WTU and what is FIRE? - Answer: - These are National American Industry Classification System (NAICS) business sector codes defined by the Federal government and provided to us by Puget Sound Regional Council (PSRC). - WTU is defined as: Wholesale Trade, Transportation, & Utilities by NAICS codes.
 42 is Wholesale trade, 48, and 49 are Transportation and Warehousing. - FIRE is defined as: Finance & Insurance and Real Estate by NAICS codes 52 and 53.
 Finance and Insurance is code 52 and Real Estate and Rental and Leasing is 53.
-Retail is defined by NAICS codes 44 and 45, both of which are retail trade. - These and other code definitions are included in the TDM Plan.

-7. The third bullet is referencing people not driving to the office but are they driving to other places?
-[This comment is in reference to the 6/8/2023 presentation slide titled TDM Nation-wide Literature Review Key Takeaways and to the following bullet: "Teleworkers/hybrid workers produce as many/possibly more, transportation emissions than office workers"]
+Retail is defined by NAICS codes 44 and 45, both of which are retail trade. - These and other code definitions are included in the TDM Plan. - 7.
+The third bullet is referencing people not driving to the office but are they driving to other places?
+[This comment is in reference to the 6/8/2023 presentation slide titled TDM Nationwide Literature Review Key Takeaways and to the following bullet: "Teleworkers/hybrid workers produce as many/possibly more, transportation emissions than office workers"]